-Use your car less.
+Use your car less, if you can.
 Walk more.
 Cycle more.
-Being outside is way more fun that being stuck inside a stuffy sweaty gym.
-It’s free, it’s good for the environment, you can do it whenever you like, and mental health wise, being out in nature has been proven to be fundamentally good for you
+Being outside is way more fun than being stuck inside a stuffy sweaty gym.
+It’s free, it’s good for the environment, you can do it whenever you like, and mental health-wise, being out in nature has been proven to be fundamentally good for you

 Cook more from scratch

-It’s cheaper, healthier and more rewarding, and you can use up leftovers.
+It’s cheaper, healthier, and more rewarding, and you can use up leftovers.
+This is my favourite cookbook, and handily has some quick meals to whip up in under 20 minutes.
 Struggle with time?
 Pick a day and batch cook.

 Put your phone, tablet or computer down

 To your local food bank (check first to see if they are any particular items they need), or to any other cause that resonates with you.
-If money doesn’t allow, volunteer if time allows, or alternatively see if any items you don’t need can be used by others.
-For starters, homeless charities often need sleeping bags and blankets, and your bras can even help girls in parts of Africa.
+If money doesn’t allow, volunteer if time allows.
+Or alternatively, see if any items you don’t need can be used by others.
+For starters, homeless charities often need sleeping bags and blankets, and your bras can even help women and girls in the UK and beyond.

 Watch more of the good stuff